[See Disclaimer below, regarding citizen grassroots volunteers and website]

 Another stretch of our beautiful Wild and Scenic American River is at huge risk!

-U.S. Army Corps of Engineers (USACE) has multiple “bank erosion” projects in progress (photos below show their current work near Sac State).
+U.S. Army Corps of Engineers (USACE) has multiple “bank erosion” projects in progress (photos below show their recent work near Sac State).

 Contract “3B” is coming to the pristine areas east (further upstream) of Howe Ave, continuing beyond Watt Ave and all the way to Rio Bravo and Mayhew area.